Suspect charged with Audrii Cunningham’s murder after body found in river

 A suspect has been charged in the death of Audrii Cunningham after the 11-year-old’s body was found in a river in Texas on Tuesday.

-Don Steven McDougal, 42, was charged with capital murder of a person equal to more than 10 years old but less than 15 years old, a day after the missing 11-year-old girl’s body was found in the Trinity River in Livingston, Texas.
+Don Steven McDougal, 42, was charged with capital murder of a person equal to more than 10 years old but less than 15 years old, a day after the missing 11-year-old girl’s body was found in the Trinity River in Livingston, Texas, about 10 miles from her home.

 She was allegedly heading for her school bus stop, but school officials told police that she was never picked up and that she never arrived at school.

-Investigators believe he was a friend of Cunningham’s father, and was allowed to live in a trailer behind their Livingston house.
+Investigators believe he was a friend of Audrii’s father, and was allowed to live in a trailer behind the house where Cunningham lived with her father, grandparents, and other family.

-“We believe there is enough evidence,” sheriff Lyons said at the press conference.
+Court records from Brazoria County, south of Houston, show Mr McDougal was indicted on attempted indecency with a child nearly 17 years ago.
+However, he pleaded down to two felony counts of enticing a child stemming from a 2007 incident and was sentenced to two years in prison.
+The charge does not require sex offender registration.

+At a press conference on Tuesday, Polk County Sheriff Byron Lyons said that in the past, Mr McDougal had taken Audrii to the bus stop or would take her to school if she missed the bus.

+Sheriff Lyons added that investigators were being very cautious with the information Mr McDougal gave them, but stressed that, at the time, he had not confessed to anything.

+However, police now believe they have “enough evidence” to connect him to Audrii’s disappearance, according to Sheriff Lyons.

-The sheriff did not disclose the condition of the 11-year-old’s body, but revealed that officials had the Trinity River Authority lower water levels in order to find her body.
+During the press conference, the sheriff said that officials had the Trinity River Authority lower water levels in order to find the 11-year-old’s body.

+Authorities said Audrii’s body is with the medical examiner’s office to determine her cause of death.

-“My heart aches with the news, and I express my deepest sympathies and condolences,” he added.
+“My heart aches with the news, and I express my deepest sympathies and condolences,” Sheriff Lyons said.